NAG Numerical Library: History

-The original version of the NAG Library was written in Algol 60 and Fortran.
-It contained 98 user-callable routines, and was released for the ICL 1906A and 1906S machines on October 1, 1971.
-Three further Marks of the library appeared in the following five years; during this time the Algol version was ported to Algol 68, with the following platforms being supported: CDC 7600/CYBER (CDC ALGOL 68), IBM 360/370/AMDAHL (FLACC ALGOL 68), ICL 1900 (ALGOL 68R), ICL 1906A/S (ALGOL 68R), ICL 2900 (ALGOL 68RS) and Telefunken TR440 (ALGOL 68C).
+The original version of the NAG Library was written in ALGOL 60 and Fortran.
+It contained 98 user-callable routines, and was released for the International Computers Limited (ICL) 1906A and 1906S machines on October 1, 1971.
+Three further Marks of the library appeared in the following five years; during this time the ALGOL version was ported to ALGOL 68, with the following platforms being supported: CDC 7600/CYBER (CDC ALGOL 68), IBM 360/370/AMDAHL (FLACC ALGOL 68), ICL 1900 (ALGOL 68R), ICL 1906A/S (ALGOL 68R), ICL 2900 (ALGOL 68RS) and Telefunken TR440 (ALGOL 68C).

-The first partially vectorized implementation of the NAG Fortran Library for the Cray-1 was released in 1983, while the first release of the NAG Parallel Library (which is specially designed for distributed memory parallel computer architectures) was in the early 1990s.
+The first partially vectorized implementation of the NAG Fortran Library for the Cray-1 was released in 1983, while the first release of the NAG Parallel Library (which was specially designed for distributed memory parallel computer architectures) was in the early 1990s.
 Mark 1 of the NAG C Library was released in 1990.
 In 1992, the Library incorporated LAPACK routines for the first time; NAG had been a collaborator in the LAPACK project since 1987.
-The first release of the NAG Library for SMP & multicore, which takes advantage of the shared memory parallelism of Symmetric Multi-Processors (SMP) and multicore processors, appeared in 1997 for multiprocessor machines built using the Dec Alpha and SPARC architectures.
+The first release of the NAG Library for SMP & Multicore, which takes advantage of the shared memory parallelism of Symmetric Multi-Processors (SMP) and multicore processors, appeared in 1997 for multiprocessor machines built using the Dec Alpha and SPARC architectures.
 The NAG Library for .NET, which is a CLI DLL assembly containing methods and objects that give Common Language Infrastructure (CLI) users access to NAG algorithms, was first released in 2010.

 Current version

-Mark 27 of the NAG Library houses over 1,900 mathematical and statistical algorithms organised into chapters.
+Mark 29 of the NAG Library includes mathematical and statistical algorithms organised into chapters.